jax-ml/jax/docs/501/export.md

 ## Cross-platform and multi-platform export

-JAX lowering is platform specific for a small number of JAX primitives.
+JAX lowering is platform-specific for a small number of JAX primitives.
 By default, the code is lowered and exported for the accelerator present on the exporting machine: